-What I have run into is you are saying - yeah, I'm so glad that you wrote this memoir.
-However, my concern is this.
-Thirty years ago, breast cancer, women were terrified.
+What I have run into is, you are saying - yeah, I'm so glad that you wrote this memoir.
+However, my concern is this: 30 years ago, breast cancer - women were terrified.
 Nobody would talk about it because women died.
 Right now, nobody wants to talk about ovarian cancer.
 And I'm worried at the end of this show, everybody is going to put their heads in the sand because the stats are so terrifying. (technical difficulty) And I feel like you're expected to not live.

 GUBAR: I am really glad that you read that because I think it's very important not to frighten women.
-Ovarian cancer can be cured if it is found in stage I. It can be cured.
+Ovarian cancer can be cured if it is found in stage 1.
+It can be cured.
 This is - it's extraordinary.
-Unfortunately, 70 percent of the people who have it are in stage III or IV.
-But it is something that, if we were to find a detection tool, could be cured.
+Unfortunately, 70 percent of the people who have it are in stage 3 or 4.
+But it is something that if we were to find a detection tool, could be cured.